gauge-sh/tach/README.md

 ```bash
 modguard init .
 ```
-By running `modguard init` from the root of your python project, modguard will inspect and declare boundaries on each python module visible from your project root.
+By running `modguard init` from the root of your Python project, modguard will inspect and declare boundaries on each Python module visible from your project root.
 Each module will receive an `interface.py` with a single tag based on the folder name.
 The tool will take into consideration the usages between modules, and write a matching set of dependencies to `modguard.yml`.
 ```bash
 > modguard check